edalikesmangooo/learning-analytics/1-exploratory-analysis.md

 ---
 ## 1.2.
 Primary Exploratory Question
-How can we systematically identify and characterize behavioral transitions in collaborative CS learning gameplay using computational methods grounded in learning theory?
+How can we systematically identify and characterize behavioral transitions in collaborative CS learning gameplay using data-driven computational methods?

 ### Specific Exploratory Questions
-1. **Change Point Detection**: Do z-score-based methods effectively capture explore-refine-tinker learning transitions predicted by CS education theory?
+1. **Change Point Detection**: Do z-score-based methods effectively capture meaningful behavioral transitions during collaborative CS learning?

-2. **Feature Validation**: Which behavioral indicators extracted from change points show predictive value for learning outcomes?
+2. **Feature Validation**: Which behavioral indicators extracted from change points show predictive value for learning outcomes, and how can these guide player state modeling?

-3. **Pattern Discovery**: What distinct behavioral pathways emerge when player trajectories are analyzed through dimensionality reduction?
+3. **Player State Discovery**: What distinct behavioral states emerge when validated change point features are analyzed through dimensionality reduction?

-4. **Pathway Interpretation**: How do computationally-discovered clusters map to interpretable play states and learning progressions?
+4. **State Interpretation**: How do computationally-discovered player states map to interpretable learning behaviors and engagement patterns?

-5. **Method Validation**: Do pathway-based behavioral patterns show consistent change point signatures when re-analyzed?
+5. **Pattern Validation**: Do discovered behavioral states show consistent signatures when re-analyzed through change point detection?

 ---
 ## 1.3.
 Progressive Methodology